 On average, only 1.94% of e-commerce website visits convert into purchases.

 Only 1% of users say e-commerce websites meet their expectations every time.

 2022 Small Business Website Statistics – M-Commerce

-About 89% of grocery shoppers use their mobile devices while visiting physical stores.
+About 89% of grocery shoppers use mobile devices while visiting physical stores.

-88% of smartphone users report increasing their use of mobile coupons over the last 3 years.
+88% of smartphone users report increasing mobile coup use over the last 3 years.

 79% of smartphone users report having made a purchase online with their device within the last 6 months.